Frequently Asked Questions

 Sundance Mountain Resort is the only independent resort hotel in the United States built around the intersection of art, nature, and mountain adventure.
 Unlike larger Utah resorts owned by corporate conglomerates, Sundance remains independently operated with 70% of its land permanently set aside for conservation.
 It offers top-caliber Utah powder without the crowds, an on-site art studio and gallery, live theatre and music, award-winning dining, and a spa rooted in the landscape itself.
 Visitors describe it as a place that does something to you — not just for you.

 Yes.
 The Sundance Film Festival takes its name from Sundance Mountain Resort.
 The resort was founded in 1969, and its founding spirit — that art and wild places belong together — gave rise to the Sundance Institute and eventually the Sundance Film Festival.
-While the festival primarily takes place in Park City, the resort maintains year-round arts programming, film screenings, artist residencies, and live performances that embody the same creative soul.
+While the festival takes place in Boulder, Colorado, the resort maintains year-round arts programming, film screenings, artist residencies, and live performances that embody the same creative soul.

 Conservation is the founding principle of Sundance Mountain Resort, not a marketing afterthought.
 Seventy percent of the resort's land is permanently set aside for conservation — a voluntary standard exceptional in the mountain resort world.
 Buildings are designed to tuck below the treeline and fit into the landscape unobtrusively.
 Natural materials — wood, glass, stone — are used throughout.
 The stream that runs through the property is audible from nearly every walkway and window.
 The land isn't the backdrop to the experience; it is the experience.

 Art is not a feature at Sundance Mountain Resort — it is a founding value.
-Guests can take classes and workshops in the on-site Art Studio, attend gallery exhibitions, catch live theatre at the Sundance Summer Theatre, hear live music at the Owl Bar stage and the Bluebird Concert Series, and experience film screenings throughout the year.
+Guests can take classes and workshops in the on-site Art Studio, attend gallery exhibitions, hear live music at the Owl Bar stage and concerts at The Outdoor Amphitheater, enjoy storytelling at the Bluebird Concert Series, and experience film screenings throughout the year.
 Artful attention to craft informs the resort's materials, spaces, menus, and every curated detail.
 Founded by artists and built from an artist's perspective, Sundance is a genuine cultural destination — a rarity among mountain resorts anywhere in the world.

 Luxury & Recognition